 In many highly litigious family law cases involving custody you may inevitably be visited by a Department of Children and Family Services social worker who has the task of investigating your family for some sort of abuse or neglect.
-Of course there does not need to be a family law matter for a DCFS case to open up.
+Of course, there does not need to be a family law matter for a DCFS case to open up.
 An accident and a trip to the hospital could prompt a visit from DCFS or a nosy neighbor.
 Any number of things could prompt the investigation and it can be a very scary thing to be visited by a social worker.

 When an emergency report is made to the department, it is mandatory that a social worker who is trained in emergency response assess the potential danger to any child in the residence.
-This person must decide if there is a risk to the child and if the child needs to be detained from the parent.
-Additionally the social worker must conduct an immediate in-person investigation of a report when
+This person must decide if there is a risk to the child and if the child needs to be detained by the parent.
+Additionally, the social worker must conduct an immediate in-person investigation of a report when

 - The social worker believes that the child is at immediate risk of abuse or neglect.

 The social worker responding on DCFS’s behalf must consider providing services to the parents to maintain the child safely in the home before any removal can be made.
-When there is suspected abuse or neglect there must be significant reasons to detain from a parent.
+When there is suspected abuse or neglect there must be significant reasons to detain a parent.
 Under the Welfare and Institutions Code the following circumstances alone are not enough to allow removal:

 - Spanking, with no additional evidence of physical injury or trauma;